TobyGoodwin/bfilter/Journal.rst

 remove any terms which have a count of 1?
 That will remove the vast majority of oddities, and should have little to no effect on classification.
 Let's see.

+And with minor more tweaking, all tests pass! \o/

 2015-11-04
 ==========